Inzhenerka/docs.getdbt.tech/website/docs/best-practices/how-we-mesh/mesh-6-coordinate-versions.md

 - Rewriting `CASE` statements

 #### Step 2: Create the new version safely
-After deciding that a change needs a new [version](/reference/resource-properties/versions), you can create the new version safely.
+After deciding that a change needs a new [version](/reference/resource-properties/versions), follow these steps to create the new version without disrupting existing workflows.
 Let's say you're removing a column:

 1. Create a new version of the model file.
 For example, `fishtown_analytics_v2.sql`.
 Each version of a model must have its own SQL file.
 2. Keep the default version stable.
 In the model's `properties.yml` file: